 Daughter Catharine S. "Cassie" Gaumer (1854-1936) was born on Aug.
 23, 1854.

-They produced an astonishing 13 children -- Howard Schmoyer, Joseph Schmoyer, Minnie Nuss, Lloyd Schmoyer, Gertrude "Gertie" Bartholomew, Mary Bittenbender, Harvey Schmoyer, Elsie Huber, twins George B. Schmoyer and Walter S. Schmoyer, Charles M. Schmoyer, Katie Orner Schaeffer and Maud Moyer.
+They produced an astonishing baker's dozen number of children -- Howard O. Schmoyer, Joseph Schmoyer, Minnie Nuss, Lloyd Schmoyer, Gertrude "Gertie" Bartholomew, Mary Bittenbender, Harvey Schmoyer, Elsie Huber, twins George B. Schmoyer and Walter S. Schmoyer, Charles M. Schmoyer, Katie Orner Schaeffer and Maud Moyer.

-When the couple was first married, they made a home with Cassie's parents in Lower Macungie.
-Within a few years, they relocated to Ohio and engaged in farming in the community of Pitchin, Clark County and in Seneca County.
+When the couple was first married, and at least through the year 1880, they made a home with Cassie's parents in Lower Macungie.
+They relocated to Ohio and for a few years engaged in farming in the community of Pitchin, Clark County and in Seneca County.
 The family returned to Lehigh County by the late 1880s.

 The Schmoyers were members of the Evangelical Lutheran Church of the Redeemer, and Alvin belonged to the Clinton Chamber of the Knights of Pythias.
 Over time, they farmed in various locations over the years, including in the community of East Texas in 1900 and at the corner of 17th and Green Street in Allentown.
 They retired in about 1921 and dwelled at 742 North 17th Street in Allentown.